Skip to Main Content

 If approved for telehealth, the following are acceptable levels of telehealth activity by specialization program and course(s):

-• Physical in-person practicum experiences are the preferred experience, as they provide a better-quality learning experience (to be physically in the same location of the preceptor), as this experience encompasses the office experience with EMRs, multidisciplinary teams, etc. If approved for telehealth, students must have access to electronic medical records and the following are acceptable levels of telehealth activity by specialization program and course(s):
+• Physical in-person practicum experiences are the required experience, as they provide a better-quality learning experience (to be physically in the same location of the preceptor), as this experience encompasses the office experience with EMRs, multidisciplinary teams, etc. If approved for telehealth, students must have access to electronic medical records and the following are acceptable levels of telehealth activity by specialization program and course(s):

 • AGACNP clinical hours/patient encounters: 0%